jallen2034/passwordKeeperSpringBoot/README.md

 - Write unit tests for my API using Junit.
 - Setup a CI pipeline for testing.
-- Use the Have I Been Pwned API on the create password page to determine if a password a user is trying to create has been compromised or not.
-If it has have the API throw an exception to the app preventing them from creating that password in their vault.
-- Use the Have I Been Pwned API on the password vault page to determine if a website that user has a password on has been compromised or not.
-If so notify the user they MUST change it immediatly.
 - Clean up clutter/unnecessary files in repo.
 - Refactor backend Java code to be more clear and readable.
 - Refactor react frontend code to be more clear and readable.